Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Review on RS Image Retrieval

-The process of probability distribution-based method can be seen as equivalent to ¡°minimizing the probability of retrieving irrelevant images¡±.
+The probability distribution-based method aims to minimize the probability of retrieving irrelevant images.
 Specifically, assume there is a mapping from the visual features to the image categories, and the purpose of probability distribution-based relevance feedback is to find the optimal mapping that can minimize the error probability \cite{Rel-2002.Probabilistic,Rel-2011.An.interactive,Int-2000.Image,Int-2000.interactive,Int-2002.knowledge-driven}.

 Machine learning-based relevance feedback can be considered as a binary-classification problem: the relevant retrieved images are positives while the irrelevant retrieved images are negatives \cite{Rel-2015.a.novel}.
-In each iteration of feedback, the classifier can be trained with the feedback samples of the current round, or with the combination of the current and the former feedback samples via incremental learning.
+In each iteration, the classifier can be trained with the feedback samples of the current round, or with the combination of the current and the former feedback samples via incremental learning.
 It returns image ranking according to the category scores derived from the classifier.
 Commonly used classifiers include decision tree \cite{Rel-2004.Interactive,Rel-2010.Visual-semantic}, Bayesian networks \cite{Rel-2007.Semantic-sensitive}, support vector machine (SVM) \cite{Rel-2006.Scalable,Rel-2007.Learning-unlearning,Rel-2007.interactive,Rel-2015.a.novel} and so on.